OK, maybe Lima’s desert is not called the Atacama, but the “Peruvian Coastal Desert“, but this was the more poetic choice for obvious reasons.

 Day 1: Lima to La Oroya

-Once out of the bus, I start walking in direction north east to hopefully find a good spot to stop a truck.
+Once out of the bus, I start walking in direction northeast to hopefully find a good spot to stop a truck.
 It’s terribly hot outside and very dusty.
-I see some sand bags along strategic points against the floods from a month ago.
+I see some sandbags placed along strategic points against the floods from a month ago.
 To the untrained eye it might look like nothing special.
-Tragedy happened here.
+A tragedy happened here.
 There’s some construction work up ahead, which means slower traffic.
 Some passing trucks already beep as if they’re asking me if I need a ride (yes please!), though they can’t stop safely.
 There’s simply no shoulder along this skinny road.

 Day 2: La Oroya to Huanuco

 Inside the cabin is a 20-year-old woman named Jocelyn from Lima.
-The driver’s name I didn’t catch unfortunately, but it started with L so let’s call him Lorenzo.
+The driver’s name I didn’t catch, unfortunately, but it started with L so let’s call him Lorenzo.
 He was 32.
-We drove past the Lago Junín, where his truck’s tarp got untied, so we made a stop.
+We drove past the Lago Junín, where the wind untied his truck’s tarp.
+So we made a stop.
 The road is in good condition and the landscapes are mesmerizing.
 Snowy peaks surround the horizon to the west.
-Driving through the little villages is time consuming.
+Driving through the little villages is time-consuming.
 The entire economy revolves around a village being located at a road.
 People try to sell stuff through the window and parked vehicles clog up the passage.
 Lorenzo is a very safe driver, who beeps ahead for blind curves to warn others not to do silly shit.
 His overtaking of other vehicles doesn’t make me question my life’s choices.

 We made a stop for food some 50 kilometers from Huanuco.
 Leaving the truck I noticed I was – yet again – wearing the wrong clothes for this type of weather.
 It was warm and humid, and my warm clothes felt out of place.
 The little roadside restaurant had a much-needed toilet and a free shower for Lorenzo.
 It’s quite common when hitchhiking in Perú that a truck driver makes a shower stop.
 Both were very hungry, but I wasn’t.
 During lunch I learned that Jocelyn was quite the funny character.
 We talked quite a bit and she pointed at the (breathing) chicken in the room when asking if I really wasn’t more hungry.
 She pointed at my eyes and said that’s how she knew I was a visitor to Perú.